lmiguelvargasf/trajectory_tracking/README.md

 # trajectory_tracking
 This is a ROS application to test trajectory tracking algorithms for mobile robots using Gazebo as simulator.
 The robot that has been used for this project is [Turtlebot 2][1] which is an affordable mobile robot widely used for research.
-People who are interested can test these algorithms in a real robot.

-The algorithms that have been used so far are:
+Algorithms that have been used and are working properly so far:
 * Numerical method controller using Euler's approximation.
 * PID controller